 For 30 years, The Wiggles have made it their mission to help Red Nose Australia raise much-needed funds and awareness for eradicating sudden and unexpected death in infancy in Australia.

-Heartbreakingly, there is a deeply personal reason behind this – the devastating death of Bernadette Field, daughter of The Wiggles’ Managing Director Paul Field and his wife Pauline, and niece of Blue Wiggle Anthony Field.
+Heartbreakingly, there is a deeply personal reason behind this – the devastating death of Bernadette Field, daughter of The Wiggles’ former Managing Director Paul Field and his wife Pauline, and niece of Blue Wiggle Anthony Field.

 Bernadette died from SIDS in September 1988.
 She was 7 and-a-half months old.